opiy-org/asterisk-ari-php/README.md

 That's about it!
 For further information on functions etc. read the Documentation phpDoc (link)

+And ontop of that, thanks to the awesome people from php-amqplib, you can use whatever implements the AMQP.
+You are not depending on RabbitMQ (although it is tested with that)!

 Feel free to send us a message! :) We'd love to hear from you and get to know your applications and use cases.